-A major problem in computer vision has to do with the fact that changes in image intensities are usually ambiguous in natural images.
+A major theoretical problem in vision has to do with the fact that local changes in image intensities are usually ambiguous in natural images.
 A change in shading can mean an change in shape (or a change in illumination, e.g. a cast shadow).
-A change in image color can mean a change in the reflectivity of a surface.
+A change in image color can mean a change in the reflectivity of a surface (or a change in the illumination--two quite different causes).
 Changes of intensity of pixels in time provide information about surface structure, and the viewer's relation to that surface.
 In order to solve problems such as those above, researchers have studied special cases: shape-from-shading, reflectivity from color (color constancy), optic flow field from the flow of intensities, and more.
 One recurring theme in these problems is that the data available in the image does not fully constrain the estimate of the surface or surface properties one would like to compute.